remnrem/luna-doc/docs/ref/annotations.md

  R      3       4
  R      8       9
 ```
-However, with `span-gaps` addded, then we would see:
+However, with `span-gaps` added, then we would see:
 ```
  class  start   stop
  NS     1       2